edickie/ciftify/docs/usage/fmriprep_ciftify_BIDS-app.md

 In addition, the optional flag '--resample-to-T1w32k' can be used to output an additional T1w/fsaverage_LR32k folder that occur in the HCP Consortium Projects.
+These outputs can be critical for those building masks for DWI tract tracing.

 By default, some to the template files needed for resampling surfaces and viewing flatmaps will be symbolic links from a folder ($CIFTIFY_WORKDIR/zz_templates) to the